Experience-Monks/eslint-plugin-jam3/docs/rules/no-sanitizer-window-location.md

-# Prevent window obejct based XSS attack (no-sanitize-window-location)
+# Prevent window obejct based XSS attack (no-sanitizer-window-location)

 Please describe the origin of the rule here.